 If someone asks for money or help on Sunday mornings, please introduce the guest to one of our Hospitality Team members on call (they are generally located on the bench outside the T.K.
 Young Room).
 Thank you for the many ways you care for God’s people year round!

 The Compassion Fund is a benevolence fund used by our Outreach Ministry to provide help for those seeking assistance with rent, utility bills, prescription medication, counseling, bus cards, and emergency housing.
-The Compassion Fund is supported exclusively by donation, and most especially by special offerings several times a year.
+The Compassion Fund is supported exclusively by donation– most especially by special offerings.
 To donate to the Compassion Fund, mail/bring a check (note “Compassion Fund”) or you can donate in Realm.

 2020-21 Community Support Grants were awarded to: A Step Ahead Foundation, Adult & Teen Challenge Memphis, Binghampton Christian Academy, Boys & Girls Clubs of Greater Memphis, Church Health, Community Alliance for the Homeless, Community Legal Center, Community of St. Therese of Lisieux, Doors of Hope, Harwood Center, Hope House Day Care, Hospitality HUB, Las Americas Youth Development, Memphis African Community, Memphis Area Legal Service, Memphis Child Advocacy Center, Metropolitan Inter-Faith Association (MIFA), Mid-South Food Bank, Multi-National Ministries, Neighborhood Christian Centers, Porter Leath/Books from Birth, Refugee Empowerment Program, RISE Foundation, Room in the Inn-Memphis, Samaritan Counseling Center, Sister Supply, Thistle & Bee Enterprises, World Relief Memphis, and YMCA Greater Memphis Family Shelter.